caterinaborzillo/master_thesis_sharedpwnet/README.md

-# Understanding Deep RL agent decisions: a novel interpretable approach with trainable prototypes
+# Understanding Deep RL agent decisions: a novel interpretable approach with trainable prototypes (called Shared-PW-Net)

 ## To reproduce the CODE: